astrotime/timenomad_app/collections/_posts/2019-07-15-myths-and-truths-behind-mercury-retrograde.md

 Mercury is the swiftest planet of all and the closest to the Sun — thus Mercury goes retrograde fairly often.
 At any given year we experience **3–4 retrograde Mercury periods of about 21 days each**.

 ## What is the opposite of retrograde?

-The opposite of retrograde is the “normal” direction of planetary movement is traditionally called **direct**.
+The opposite of retrograde is the “normal” direction of planetary movement that is traditionally called **direct**.
 There is also a newer trend that uses the word _“prograde”_ instead of direct.
 Time Nomad sticks to the traditional astrological parlance and therefore uses the word direct as the opposite to retrograde.

 We believe that **“direct” is a more symbolically correct term**, it clearly conveys the direct nature of expression of planetary energies.